thecodingwhale/cv-processor/README.md

 For models without vision capabilities, the system will automatically extract text from PDFs before processing.

+### AWS Bedrock Setup

+To use AWS Bedrock:

+1. Create an AWS account and set up AWS Bedrock access
+2. Ensure you have the necessary permissions to use the models you want to access
+3. Request access to specific models like Claude 3 or Amazon Nova in the AWS console
+4. Set up your credentials either:
+   - Using environment variables (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION)
+   - Or using the AWS credentials file (~/.aws/credentials)

+AWS Bedrock supports multiple models with different capabilities:

+- **Amazon Nova models**:
+  - Good for structured data extraction
+  - Lower cost than premium models
+  - **Requires an inference profile ARN** for Nova models
+  - Example model ID: `apac.amazon.nova-micro-v1:0`
+  - Set `AWS_BEDROCK_INFERENCE_PROFILE_ARN` environment variable
+- **Claude models**:
+  - Support vision capabilities for processing PDFs visually
+  - Higher quality responses for complex tasks
+  - Example model ID: `anthropic.claude-3-sonnet-20240229-v1:0`

+> **Note**: Some AWS Bedrock models (especially Nova models) require specific inference profiles.
+You'll need to create an inference profile in the AWS Bedrock console and set the ARN in the `AWS_BEDROCK_INFERENCE_PROFILE_ARN` environment variable.

 ## Usage

 ### Command Line